QuantVI/succ_algo_trdng/left_off.md

 2019-02-15

 ##### recap
-it seems the last things I idd was make a prototype file for price retrival.py
+it seems the last things I did was make a prototype file for price retrival.py

 in the book, `requests` is used, but we can use `pandas.datareader` which also has a way, though obscrued, to read from Yahoo!
 Finance without supplying the direct url for manipulation.